xi/muu/README.md

 Then again, this whole thing is so little that it is more of a concept or methodology than a software.
-I guess it is ok to use a framework if it is tiny and does not force you tu do everything in a specific way.
+I guess it is ok to use a framework if it is tiny and does not force you to do everything in a specific way.

 ## Why the name